spatialos/online-services/docs/content/services-packages/deployment-pool/overview.md

-# Deployment pool: overview
+# Deployment Pool: overview
 <%(TOC)%>

-This is a technical overview of the deployment pool module.
-This module is optional and is not required to use [SpatialOS](https://docs.improbable.io/reference/latest) or [the Gateway]({{urlRoot}}/content/services-packages/gateway/gateway).
+This is a technical overview of the Deployment Pool module.
+This module is optional and is not required to use [SpatialOS](https://docs.improbable.io/reference/latest) or [the Gateway]({{urlRoot}}/content/services-packages/gateway).

 To find out about terms used in this document and get an overview of SpatialOS terminology and its approach to setting game servers and hosting, you can see the concepts guides: </br>
 (**Note:** If you are using the SpatialOS GDK for Unreal, there is a guide tailored to how SpatialOS works with Unreal.)

 * [GDK for Unreal concepts guide](https://docs.improbable.io/unreal/latest/content/spatialos-concepts/introduction)
-* [SpatialOS concepts gude](https://docs.improbable.io/reference/latest/shared/concepts/spatialos)  - use this of you are using the GDK for Unity or any other game engine.
+* [SpatialOS concepts guide](https://docs.improbable.io/reference/latest/shared/concepts/spatialos)  - use this of you are using the GDK for Unity or any other game engine.

-## What is the deployment pool?
+## What is the Deployment Pool?

-The deployment pool module maintains game deployments in a ready-to-go state.
+The Deployment Pool module maintains game deployments in a ready-to-go state.
 It is useful if you want players to be able to jump into a game or between levels with minimal wait times, as initialising game worlds can sometimes take a few minutes.
 It implements a basic algorithm to do this: As deployments become used by players (i.e. no longer "ready-to-go"), new deployments are started to replace them.
 In this way, it always maintains a buffer of available deployments for players to join.

 The pool is implemented as a long-running process.
 It periodically polls the [SpatialOS Platform APIs](https://docs.improbable.io/reference/latest/platform-sdk/introduction) to find the current state of deployments in a project and takes actions to bring the state in line with expectations.
 The current actions are as follows: